 "Allow yourself the license of imagination." - Claire Van Zant

-Lecture notes taken during the Humanities I - III lectures by Claire Van Zant [EXCERPTS]
+Notes taken from the lectures of Claire Van Zant

 I'm told that students don't take notes anymore.
 This doesn't surprise me but it saddens me.
-I find that taking notes-- taking thorough notes-- deepens my understanding of the subject.
-The act of writing something down also helps to solidify the memory, which is why for almost 50 years I have copied my acting cues and lines onto index cards.
+I find that taking notes-- taking thorough notes-- deepens my understanding of a subject.
+The act of writing something down also solidifies the memory, which is why, for over a half century, I have copied my acting cues and lines onto index cards.

 Note-taking was not an option in Claire Van Zant's classes.
 You were expected to take detailed notes and, during your first class with her, she reviewed your notes to make sure you were taking them well.
 I have no idea why, but I am forever grateful that it occurred to me at the beginning of the first class that I needed to take good notes, take them legibly and keep them because I would want them in years to come.